Jcparkyn/phetch/README.md

 ## Installing

-Note: Because many features have not been finalized, I won't yet be updating the NuGet version on a regular basis.
-If you want to try out Phetch in the meantime, I would recommend downloading the source code instead.

 You can install Phetch via the .NET CLI with the following command:

 ```sh
 dotnet add package Phetch.Blazor
 ```

-If you're using Visual Studio, you can also install via the built in NuGet package manager.
+If you're using Visual Studio, you can also install via the built-in NuGet package manager.

 ## Usage